Board and Staff

 Kaki is the recipient of the 2013 “Amiga We Love” award from Conexión Américas, the 2015 Human Relations Award from Community Nashville, the 2017 Academy of Women of Achievement from the YW and the 2018 Hall of Fame from Tennessee Justice Center.

 Joseph Gutierrez is the Education Program Officer at the Dan and Margaret Maddox Fund.
-He is originally from southern California and graduated from UCLA with B.A.’s in American Literature and History in 2009.
+He is originally from southern California and graduated from UCLA in 2009.
 Joseph’s professional experiences have centered around education.
 He worked in South Korea for five years as an educator in public school and afterschool settings.
 After moving to Nashville in 2014, Joseph continued doing afterschool work while working with NAZA.

-Margarita is a steadfast presence at the Maddox Fund.
-Known to most as Rita, she is passionate about wildlife conservation and spends as much time as possible outdoors in nature.
+Margarita (Spanish-English translation: Daisy) is a steadfast presence at the Maddox Fund.
+Known to most as Rita, she is passionate about wildlife conservation and spends as much time as possible outdoors in nature and playing in creeks.

 An avid collaborator, she is eager to network on projects great and small.
 Outcomes and data retrieval are her areas of consulting expertise.
 Rita is tri-lingual, fluent in Spanish, English and dog.